jax-ml/jax/docs/new_docs/301/cookbook.md

 taking derivatives in JAX is easy and powerful.
 The rest of this documentation section goes deeper:

-- {doc}`sharding-ad` — how autodiff interacts with explicit sharding: the same cotangent-type reasoning as this page, extended to distributed arrays.
+- {doc}`sharding-ad` — how autodiff interacts with sharding: the same cotangent-type reasoning as this page, extended to distributed arrays.
 - {doc}`custom-derivatives` — defining your own derivative rules with hijax primitives (including efficient derivatives at fixed points), and {doc}`custom-jvp-vjp` for the classic decorator APIs.